dderpym/totally-legit-3d/README.md

-# TotallyLegit3D - A (hopefully) fast software rasterizer for Java, hijacking Princeton Algorithms StdDraw.

-This was made as a part of a submission for Project 3 of  UC Berkeley's CS61B.
+# TotallyLegit3D — A Fast CPU Software Rasterizer in Java

-TotallyLegit3D is a 3D software rasterizer that runs in real time on Java swing.
-It runs entirely on the CPU and is optimized as such.
-Further, it only uses the Java standard libraries and the Princeton StdDraw library.
+TotallyLegit3D is a real-time software rasterizer written entirely in Java with only standard libraries for UC Berkeley’s CS61B Project 3.
+It implements a full miniature graphics pipeline using only the Java Standard Library and Princeton’s StdDraw library — no OpenGL, Vulkan, or GPU acceleration.

-In order to achieve reasonable efficiency when drawing to the screen, TotallyLegit3D uses reflections to take out private components of StdDraw, which would otherwise be too slow to render in real time.
-By doing so, TotallyLegit3D achieves a ~50x speedup in random pixel writes (235 ms down to 4.5ms for 1 million random writes), and approximately a 2-3x speedup in time to show the image on screen.

-Currently, multithreading in TotallyLegit3D is WIP:
+Despite relying on CPU-only rendering, the engine achieves reasonable performance under fairly high poly counts.

+## Real-Time CPU Rendering
+- Custom vertex processing, face assembly, rasterization, depth buffering, and color output
+- Supports STL meshes and configurable render scenes.
+- Barycentric rasterization pipeline with backface culling.
+## Performance
+- Uses Java reflection to access private StdDraw buffers, reducing random-pixel-write time from 235 ms → 4.5 ms (~50× faster)
+- Internal buffering that reduces screen-blit time by 2–3×
+- Multithreaded raster stage (and planned vertex stage!)
+## Benchmarks (Ryzen 7 5825U)
+Suzanne (968 triangles): ~350 FPS on 4 threads
+38k-triangle Dragon mesh: ~120 FPS on 4 threads
+## Multithreading Status
-- Raster (Pixel Shader) has been successfully multithreaded.
+- Raster Stage: Fully multithreaded
-- Vertex processing currently runs on every thread prior to raster, which hinders per thread performance.
-  - I have plans to multithread vertex processing and store in cache, although this will probably not provide anywhere near a straight up n x performance increase.

-As of the last commit this README was updated, this renders Suzanne (968 tris) at 300 fps on 4 threads on a Ryzen 7 5825u, with roughly similar performance with any number of threads from 1 to 8.
-This also runs a dragon.stl file I stole from the internet (38k tris) at 100 fps on 4 threads on a Ryzen 7 5825u.

-The princeton algs4 library is strictly required to run this code without modifications.
-I plan to release a version that is not dependent on a random university library sometime, but since this is intended to be a project submission, that will be in the future.
-You can find algs4.jar here: https://algs4.cs.princeton.edu/code/
+- Vertex Stage: Currently executed per-thread before raster; refactoring in progress

 As this was a school project, I've created this similar to the rest of the projects in the same class.
 Thus, the build tooling is quite lacking.

-On Linux, you may run from the project root:
-Alternatively, you can run it like every CS61B student is taught.
+You can run it like every CS61B student is taught.
 This means installing IntelliJ Idea, opening it as a project, and then adding the requisite CS61B library.

+If you wish to do it on command line, on bash, you may run from the project root:
 ```
 cd src
 javac -cp ".:/path/to/algs4.jar" *.java math/*.java